Redherring32/TinyTendo/README.md

 ## Credits

 In no particular order:

+*FenrisWolfRetro* -Creating the wiring diagram in the Hardware folder.

 *YveltalGriffin* -Designed the brightness mod PCB, and wrote the code for it, and was just a tremendous help.